gaurav-singh00/Basic-Animation/README.md

 # Basic-Animation
-CreateD a Basic Animation using HTML and CSS
+Created a Basic Animation using HTML and CSS